tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

-# Constrained optimization and backtesting
+# Constrained Optimization and Backtesting

 \index{Backtesting} In this chapter, we conduct portfolio backtesting in a realistic setting by including transaction costs and investment constraints such as no-short-selling rules. \index{Short-selling}
 We start with standard mean-variance efficient portfolios and introduce constraints in a step-by-step manner.
 To do so, we rely on numerical optimization procedures in R.\index{Efficient portfolio} We conclude the chapter by providing an out-of-sample backtesting procedure for the different strategies that we introduce in this chapter.